silverbulletmd/silverbullet/website/Frontmatter.md

     ## This is a section
     This is content

-Silver Bullet allows arbitrary metadata to be added to pages this way, with two exceptions:
+SilverBullet allows arbitrary metadata to be added to pages this way, with two exceptions:

 * `name` is an attribute used for page names, so don’t attempt to override it in frontmatter
 * `tags` can be specified (as in the example) and are in effect another way of adding tags to your page, you can achieve the same result by simply adding hashtags in the body of your document, e.g. `#tag1 #tag2`.

-Silver Bullet also has the _convention_ of using attributes starting with a `$` for internal use.
+SilverBullet also has the _convention_ of using attributes starting with a `$` for internal use.
 For instance, the sharing capability uses the `$share` attribute, and `$disableDirectives: true` has the special meaning of disabling [[🔌 Directive]] processing on a page.